-My first real job as an anthropologist began with Cajun blackened fish and Louisiana mud pie at a restaurant in downtown Manhattan.

-My first real job as an anthropologist began with Cajun blackened fish and Louisiana mud pie at a restaurant in downtown Manhattan.
-My wife Debra and I were the guests of the Rockefeller Foundation and their program to bring PhD graduates in the social sciences into the highly technical world of plant breeding and agronomy.
+My first real job as an anthropologist began with Cajun blackened fish and Louisiana mud pie at an upscale restaurant in downtown Manhattan.
+Debra and I were guests of the Rockefeller Foundation and their program to bring PhD graduates of the social sciences into the highly technical world of plant breeding and agronomy in developing countries.

 The Foundation, working with the Mexican government, was the early architect of the Green Revolution, a period between 1950 and the late 1960s when new crop varieties dramatically increased wheat and rice production worldwide.
 The successes eventually prompted the establishment of crop-based agricultural research centres in various parts of the world: maize and wheat in Mexico, rice in the Philippines, potatoes in Peru and dryland crops like sorghum and millet in India and Syria.
+The United Nations, The World Bank, and many national governments, including Canada, funded the research.
 At its height in the early 1990s, the global network included 18 centres, each with a mandate for a specific crop, a major ecosystem or a strategic food and agriculture issue.

-I don’t recall the details of the formal interview but I could feel the tension not only around the pasture proposal but also life in Cali.
+I appreciated their concern and candour, but remember being more unsettled by the apparent dispute within the organization than anything else.
+I also had doubts about life in Cali.
 By 1989, the “Cali Cartel” had successfully broken away from Pablo Escobar and the Medellín group to establish a second Colombian pole of drug-related crime.
-While CIAT staff assured me that their campus was safe and that there had been few incidents affecting staff and families (only one kidnapping, if I recall), the prospect of leaving my pregnant wife in Cali while I travelled to the Brazilian Amazon was worrisome.
+While CIAT staff assured me that their campus was safe and that there had only been a few incidents affecting staff and families, the prospect of leaving my pregnant wife in Cali while I travelled for long periods of time to the Brazilian Amazon was worrisome.

 Teodoro Reyes and the Fertilizer Bean